andero32/report-number-macro/README.md

-# 💸Useful auto-report# macro for Excel
+# 💸Useful auto-report# macro for Excel :money:
 Simple report # macro for Excel

 ## how to add to workbook